-- 23(1) On receiving a request under section 22 or where the Ethics Commissioner has reason to believe that a public office holder has acted or is acting in contravention of advice, recommendations or directions or any conditions of any approval or exemption given by the Ethics Commissioner to the public office holder under this Act, and on giving the public office holder concerned reasonable notice, the Ethics Commissioner may - (a) order a preliminary investigation into the facts alleged to be conducted, or - (b) order that a formal hearing be conducted. - (2) Upon receipt of the report of a preliminary investigation, the Ethics Commissioner may order a formal hearing to be conducted.
+- 23(1) On receiving a request under section 22 or where the Ethics Commissioner has reason to believe that a public office holder has acted or is acting in contravention of advice, recommendations or directions or any conditions of any approval or exemption given by the Ethics Commissioner to the public office holder under this Act, and on giving the public office holder concerned reasonable notice, the Ethics Commissioner may - (a) order a preliminary investigation into the facts alleged to be conducted, or - (b) order that a formal hearing be conducted. - (2) Upon receipt of the report of a preliminary investigation, the Ethics Commissioner may order a formal hearing to be conducted. - (3) The Ethics Commissioner may - (a) retain an investigator to conduct a preliminary investigation, - (b) retain a hearing officer to conduct a formal hearing, or such longer period as may be prescribed by the Ethics Commissioner.

-- 21(1) For the purposes of sections 19(1) and 20(1), - (a) with respect to a person who becomes a Minister after this Part comes into force, the period is 60 days after being appointed to the Executive Council, and - (b) with respect to a person who is a Minister on the coming into force of this Part, the period is 60 days after the coming into force of this Part, or such longer period as may be prescribed by the Ethics Commissioner.
+(b) with respect to a person who is a Minister on the coming into force of this Part, the period is 60 days after the coming into force of this Part,